 Megan Abbott is one of the most exciting "noir" voices to emerge in the last ten years.
 Her quick, deft prose style slices the subject matter to the bone and evokes not only the classic themes of the genre, but the time periods themselves, (1930s, 50s, 60s and today in several of her short stories).
 She is a teacher and scholar of the form, and armed with an encyclopedic knowledge and incisive vision, crafts stories recalling the promise of yesterday's golden age of pulp and tomorrow's post-genre discussion of literature in the new millennium.
 She is the author of Die A Little, The Song is You, Queenpin and the editor of the anthology A Hell of a Woman.
 Her new novel Bury Me Deep is now available from Simon & Schuster.

-There's a progression in your protagonists from a still somewhat timid and rather shocked Lora King denying to herself that IT is in her at the close of Die a Little to the much more forwardly ambitious and unapologetic opening of Queenpin - I want the legs.
+IT is in her at the close of Die a Little to the much more forwardly ambitious and unapologetic opening of Queenpin - I want the legs.
 Is there any of the author in that evolution?

 Probably.
 When I think about it, Lora and Queenpin's narrator are more alike than they might appear.
 They both are unreliable narrators because neither character can really admit or reckon with their own drives.
 As much as Queenpin's narrator feigns to lay herself bare for the reader, she chooses which cards to show and which ones to hold back.
 And, like Lora, there's things she doesn't want to look at about herself, so it becomes a kind of shadow dance.
 That self-deception is something, I realize now, I keep circling back to.
 It might be an abiding fascination rather than an evolution, because I can't seem to let go of it.

-It's a little hard to believe there's anything subconscious about your craft after hearing you speak on film noir or reading something like The Street Was Mine or the afterward for Miami Purity.
+The Street Was Mine or the afterward for Miami Purity.
 Are there other elements that take you off guard, other themes you don't recognize you return to 'till it's out there?

 It's pretty buried.
 I always think of it like the sides of my head that never, ever talk to each other.
 And I'm glad they don't.
 The minute the analytical side touches the creative one, I feel like the writing is doomed.
 I really have to be at a great remove before I can look at my stuff that way, and I guess I'd rather not.
 I'm always surprised when people notice common threads, for instance.
 Craig McDonald interviewed me recently and noticed that I had these images of scars and wounds in all my books and I hadn't realized it at all.
 It was pretty alarming (and very astute on his part).